romaincapelle/OverVue/docs/v-bind.md

-# v-bind
+# Bind an HTML attribute / v-bind

+Use "v-bind" ( or just ":") to bind an html any attribute like "src", "href"...

+## Bind an image

-To bind a link in a vue template, use `v-bind:href` or the shortcut `:href`
+To bind an image in a vue template, use `v-bind:src` or the shortcut `:src`

 #### Input: